memfault/interrupt/_drafts/2023-08-15-debugging-android-devices.md

 Perfetto is an open-source performance tracing and visualization tool primarily designed for analyzing and improving the performance of software systems, especially on the Android platform.
 It was initially developed by Google and is now maintained as a collaborative project by the Perfetto community.

 The primary goal of Perfetto is to provide deep insights into the performance characteristics of software applications, operating systems, and hardware.
 It achieves this by collecting and visualizing various performance-related data, such as CPU utilization, memory usage, disk activity, network activity, and more.
 This data helps developers and system administrators identify performance bottlenecks, track down issues, and optimize their software for better efficiency and responsiveness.

+### Android Debug Bridge (ADB)

+ADB is one of the most important tools available to both embedded AOSP developers and app developers alike.
+It allows you to connect to your device over usb or the network, run commands, pull logs, install apps, reboot the device, and push/pull files.

+[Official Documentation](https://android.googlesource.com/platform/packages/modules/adb/+/refs/heads/master/docs/user/adb.1.md) goes into great depth of all of the capabilities of the tool and how to use it.

 ## Conclusion